 REGULATION 8

-ANNUAL MEETING
+ANNUAL MEETING & SPECIAL MEETINGS

-A. Agenda: Prior to each USATF Annual Meeting, the Panel on the Order of Business shall consult with the President, the Secretary, and National Office Management on the agenda.
+A. Agenda: Prior to each USATF Annual Meeting and Special Meeting, and after the Board in consultation with the National Office has determined whether the meeting will be in-person, virtual, or hybrid, the Panel on the Order of Business shall consult with the President, the Secretary, and National Office Management on the agenda.
 The Panel shall prepare an agenda to be presented to the delegates at each general session as one of the first orders of business.
 The agenda items shall include, but not be limited to:

 1. Attendance: Considering delegates’ eligibility by accepting the registrar’s report or by roll call (at all sessions where appropriate);